Flux cost functions and optimal metabolic states: Metabolic s and flux cost functions

-\textbf{Flow patterns and conformal flows} The sign vector of a flow $\vv$, a vector with elements 1,0, and -1, described the set of active reaction and flux directions.
-Generally, such vectors are called \emph{flow patterns}.
-A flow or a flux mode \emph{conforms} to a flow pattern if all active fluxes match the prescribed signs (i.e.~zero fluxes are allowed even where signs 1 or -1 are prescribed).
-A flow $\vv$ \emph{has} (or ``\emph{strictly conforms} to'') a flow pattern if the flux signs exactly match the prescribed signs (in this case, a prescribed sign of 0 means that the flux must vanish).
-Two flows are called \emph{conformal} if they conform with a common flow pattern, i.e.~if all their shared active reactions show the same flux directions.
-Two flows are \emph{strictly conformal} if they have exactly the same flux pattern.
-All these definitions also hold, mutatis mutandis, for flux modes instead of metabolic flows.
+\textbf{Flux patterns and conformal {\flow}s} The sign vector of a {\flow} $\vv$ is a vector with elements 1,0, and -1, describing the set of active reaction and flux directions.
+Such vectors are called \emph{{\fluxpattern}s}.
+A {\flow} is \emph{conformal} with a given {\fluxpattern} if all active fluxes match the prescribed signs (zero fluxes are allowed even if signs 1 or -1 are prescribed).
+A {\flow} $\vv$ is said to \emph{have} (or to be ``\emph{strictly conformal} with'') a given {\fluxpattern} if the flux signs exactly match the prescribed signs (in this case, a prescribed sign of 0 means that the flux must vanish).
+Two {\flow}s are called \emph{conformal} if they are conformal to a common {\fluxpattern}, i.e.~if all their shared active reactions show the same flux directions. \co{where $\tauv \sqsubseteq \sigmav$ \co{auch in FCM SI, CBA fluxes SI!} denotes that $\tau$ is conformal with $\sigmav$} \coout{use symbol $||$ for ``agrees with'' (??))} Two {\flow}s are \emph{strictly conformal} if they have exactly the same flux pattern.
+All these definitions also hold for flux modes instead of metabolic {\flow}s.

-\textbf{Feasible flow patterns} Among the possible flow patterns in a metabolic model, only some are physically and physiologically feasible.
-To be kinetically realisable (with reversible rate laws), a flow must be thermo-physiologically feasible, i.e.~it must be possible to realise the fluxes, satisfying the thermodynamic constraint on flux directions and with a choice of metabolite levels that respect the physiological concentration ranges defined in the model.
-If a flow is thermo-physiologically feasible, then its flow pattern is called thermo-physiologically feasible as well.
-Briefly, in our terminology, a \emph{feasible flux sign pattern} is a flow pattern that allows for fluxes that conform to this flow pattern, are stationary, thermodynamically feasible, and realise the predefined flux benefit.
+\textbf{Feasible {\fluxpattern}s} \co{SORT until end of section} A metabolic network allows for many {\fluxpattern}s, but only some of them are physically and physiologically feasible.
+To be realised with reversible kinetic rate laws, a {\flow} must be thermo-physiologically feasible: this means, there must be a choice of metabolite concentrations that respect the physiological concentration ranges defined in the model and that allow the {\flow} to be realised under thermodynamic constraints on the flux directions.
+This requires that the {\flow} is loopless. \co{ref} The {\fluxpattern} of a thermo-physiologically feasible {\flow} is called thermo-physiologically feasible as well.
+Briefly, a \emph{feasible {\fluxpattern}} is a {\fluxpattern} that can be realised by fluxes that are stationary, thermodynamically feasible, and that realise the predefined flux benefit.